 Ehsan Mohammadi, Mapping the structure of scholarly knowledge through different sources.
 Director of studies

-Hadas Shema, Information Intersections, main supervisor: Judit Bar-Ilan.
+Hadas Shema, Information Intersections. main supervisor: Judit Bar-Ilan.

 David Foster, Identifying and modelling factors associated with online resource popularity.
+Director of studies.

 Wan Jing Low, Statistical cybermetrics, Director of studies, joint with Paul Wilson